Complete language immersion is within your grasp.

 Then, when you’re out walking around, turn on the file and disappear into a world of foreign sounds.
 Continually finding new files and converting them might be a bit time-consuming, but it’s worth it to have your surroundings take on the tones of a distant language.

-And if you’d rather skip the hassle of compiling appropriate material and get right to learning, you always have the option of using FluentU, an online immersion platform that caters to all levels of learners and now offers an app for iPhone or iPad.
+And if you’d rather skip the hassle of compiling appropriate material and get right to learning, you always have the option of using FluentU, an online immersion platform that caters to all levels of learners and now offers an app you can download from the iTunes or Google Play store.

 FluentU takes real-world videos created by and intended for native speakers—like music videos, movie trailers, news and inspiring talks—and turns them into personalized language learning lessons.